Home page||

 place.
 The following are some general guidelines for precautionary measures to be taken before

-entry into port, whilst in port and after departure.
+entry into port, while in port and after departure.

 Before entry into a port